Table of Contents

 - Unprotected/unsafe sex (no condoms or other barriers)

 - Mother-to-child (during pregnancy, birth, or breast-feeding)

 - Injecting Drugs (including steroids or hormones): Many HIV infections occur when people share the equipment used to inject heroin, methamphetamines, steroids, hormones, or other drugs.
-Re-using syringes, needles, water, spoons, “cookers,” or “cottons” can spread HIV.
+Re-using syringes, needles, water, spoons, "cookers," or "cottons" can spread HIV.
 Be sure to use syringes and needles only from reliable sources, such as needle exchange programs or pharmacies.
 Many cities offer free needle and syringe exchange programs.
-For more information, see our info sheet on Cleaning Works.
+For more information, see our article on Cleaning Works.

 Every sexual act (oral, anal, or vaginal) that involves sexual fluids has at least some risk.
 Barriers, such as condoms (male and female), dental dams (thin squares of latex), and latex gloves help reduce risk substantially.

 Unsafe sex (sex without condoms or barriers) puts you and/or your partner at risk for HIV or other sexually transmitted diseases (STDs).

 Which common sexual activities are most likely to cause HIV transmission when safer sex is not used?
 Listed from most to least risky:

 - Receptive anal sex ("bottoming"): Taking a penis through one's anus and into one's rectum remains the most risky activity.
 This is due to the likelihood of small tears in the rectum that allow semen ("cum") to have direct contact with the bloodstream.

 - Receptive vaginal intercourse: This refers to taking a penis into one's vagina.
 HIV is transmitted from men to women much more easily than from women to men.